MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

 If the holographic anchor is repositioned or the QR/circular code is rescanned, the reference frame is reset to match the updated digital or physical position of the anchor.
 Because HoloLens knows and remembers the space around the operator, it can remember the reference frame of a guide so operators don’t need to place the holographic anchor again or scan again.

-## Three ways to anchor a guide
+## Four ways to anchor a guide

-There are three ways to anchor a guide:
+There are four ways to anchor a guide:

 - **QR code anchor (recommended)**.
 When you use a QR code anchor, you align your guide by gazing at a printed QR code anchor that's attached to a physical object in the real world.
 QR code anchoring is recommended, because it's the most accurate method, and you can print the anchor at different sizes.